DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxSparkline/dxSparkline.md

 ---
 ---
 ##### shortDescription
-The **Sparkline** widget is a compact chart that contains only one series.
+The **Sparkline** UI component is a compact chart that contains only one series.
 Owing to their size, sparklines occupy very little space and can be easily collected in a table or embedded straight in text.

 ##### widgettree
 dataSource: [{